FelixMarx187/CraftingTableToGo/README.md

 ## Download

-You can [download](https://github.com/FelixMarx187/CraftingTableToGo/releases/tag/1.21) the latest Version the QuitJoinMessages Plugin for your 1.21 Minecraft Server
+You can [download](https://github.com/FelixMarx187/CraftingTableToGo/releases/tag/1.21) the latest Version of the CratingTableToGo Plugin for your 1.21 Minecraft Server